Systematic Study on the $\alpha$-particle preformation factor in the theory of $\alpha$-decay based on the Tabular Prior-data Fitted Network (TabPFN): summary

 Systematic analysis demonstrates that incorporating key nuclear structure features—including pairing effects ($\delta$), proton and neutron parities ($Z_p$, $N_p$), angular momentum ($l$), and quadrupole deformation ($\beta_2$)—significantly enhances the predictive accuracy for $\alpha$-preformation factors.
 The comprehensive TabPFN12 model, incorporating all nine physical descriptors, achieves a root-mean-square deviation of $\sigma_{\mathrm{rms}} = 0.211$ against experimental preformation factors extracted from 498 nuclei, representing improvements of 63.8\% and 66.8\% over existing empirical formulas.

 The predicted preformation factors exhibit clear dependencies on nuclear structure, including pronounced odd-even staggering and shell closures at $Z = 82$ and $N = 126$.
 The TabPFN12 model successfully captures the linear correlation between $\log_{10}P_\alpha$ and $Q_\alpha^{-1/2}$, effectively extending the Geiger-Nuttall systematics to preformation factors.
+A clear negative correlation between $\log_{10}P_{\alpha}$ and the fragmentation potential $V_{\mathrm{frag}}$ is also observed.
 The results confirm that unpaired nucleons significantly inhibit $\alpha$-cluster formation, as evidenced by systematically lower preformation factors in odd-$A$ nuclei compared to their even-even neighbors.

 Incorporated into the CPPM framework, the TabPFN12-predicted preformation factors substantially improve $\alpha$-decay half-life calculations, reducing the RMS deviation from 2.028 to 0.211 (89.5\% improvement) for the training set and from 2.920 to 0.771 (73.5\% improvement) for 41 newly evaluated superheavy nuclei.
+A similar improvement is also obtained when a deformed Coulomb plus Woods–Saxon potential is adopted, yielding an rms deviation of $\sigma_{\mathrm{rms}} = 0.232$, which remains close to the value obtained within the CPPM framework and demonstrates the robustness of the TabPFN-derived preformation factors against different potential descriptions.
 The model's extrapolation capability is further validated by predictions for $Z = 117$--120 isotopic chains, which reveal a sharp decrease in half-lives from $N = 184$ to $N = 186$.
 This rapid change suggests that $N = 184$ may constitute a new neutron magic number in the superheavy region.

 This study establishes the TabPFN framework as a powerful tool for extracting nuclear structure information from decay data and for providing reliable predictions to guide superheavy-nuclei synthesis experiments.
 The hybrid machine learning approach presented herein offers a promising pathway for refining nuclear models and for exploring uncharted regions of the nuclear landscape. \\